-Research Project Submitted in Partial Fulfillment of the Requirements
+Research Project Submitted in Partial Fulfillment of the Requirements for the Degree of Master of Business Administration

 Universiti Tun Abdul Razak

 October 2022

 DECLARATION

 I hereby declare that the case study is based on my original work except for quotations and citations that have been duly acknowledged.
 I also declare it has not been previously or concurrently submitted for any other degree at University Tun Abdul Razak (UNIRAZAK) or other institution.